jim2107054/-Numerical-Methods/README.md

 # Console Application Development Using Numerical Methods

 ## Objective
 This project aims to create a console application that implements various numerical methods to solve linear equations, non-linear equations, and differential equations, along with matrix inversion.
-The focus is on collaborative development, understanding algorithms, and proper presentation.

 ## Application Structure
 The application includes the following numerical methods: